 Payable Every Year

 Note that they have also a version for women, the Deuter Futura Vario 45 + 10 SL; the letters SL indicate ‘slim’ design, so this is also for people with a smaller body size, in particular teenagers.
 This year they have launched also a new Aircontact Lite series, so check this Aircontact Lite 65 + 10 pack if you need something bigger.
+I have made a comparison between these two series so have a look here, my conclusion is that the Futura Vario is a better pack.

 You might want to check my text Osprey Atmos AG 50 vs Deuter Futura Vario 50 + 10 where I compare these two great packs.
 It appears that the Deuter’s pack has some advantage.
 Tell me what you think.